Neferkare Iymeru

-Neferkare Iymeru was the ancient Egyptian vizier under king Sobekhotep IV in the 13th Dynasty, in the Second Intermediate Period.
+Iymeru Neferkare was the ancient Egyptian vizier under king Sobekhotep IV in the 13th Dynasty, in the Second Intermediate Period.

 Biography

 Neferkare Iymeru was the son of the leader of the broad hall Iymeru.
 Neferkare Iymeru himself is known from several monuments, many of them found in Karnak.
 On a statue now in the Louvre (A 125), he reports the opening of a canal and the building of a temple for king Sobekhotep IV.
 Other objects belonging to him are a scribe statue, statues found at Elephantine and Kerma, and a stela found in Karnak.
 He appears in an inscription in the Wadi Hammamat.

+Career

 He bore many titles, attested in various surviving pieces of statuary and inscriptions.
 They are nobleman (jr.j-pꜥ.t), Governor (ḥꜣ.tj-ꜥ), (smr ꜥꜣ n mr.w.t), Overseer of the City (jm.j-rꜣ njw.t), Vizier (ṯꜣ.tj), Overseer of the Six Great Courts (jm.j-rꜣ ḥw.t-wr.t), Great overlord of the land to its limit (ḥr.j-tp n tꜣ r-ḏr⸗f), Master of secrets for the house of life (ḥr.j-sštꜣ n pr-ꜥnḫ), and sab official (sꜣb).
 Additionally, the title jm.j ḏsr.w ḥr stp-sꜣ has an unknown translation.